Moose: New Zealand

-Paleontology
+Evolutionary history

-Moose are an old genus.
-Like its relatives, Odocoileus and Capreolus, the genus Alces gave rise to very few species that endured for long periods of time.
-This differs from the megacerines, such as the Irish elk, which evolved many species before going extinct.
-Some scientists, such as Adrian Lister, group the moose and all its extinct relatives into one genus, Alces, while others, such as Augusto Azzaroli, restrict Alces to the living species, placing the fossil species into the genera Cervalces (stag moose) and Libralces (source moose).
+Moose are members of the subfamily Capreolinae.
+Members of the moose lineage extend back into the Pliocene-Early Pleistocene.
+Some scientists group the moose and all its extinct relatives into one genus, Alces, while others, such as Augusto Azzaroli, restrict Alces to the living species, placing the fossil species into the genera Cervalces (stag moose) and Libralces.

-The earliest known species in the moose lineage is Libralces gallicus (French moose), which lived in the Pliocene epoch, about 2 million years ago.
+The earliest known species in the moose lineage is Libralces gallicus, which lived in the Pliocene-Early Pleistocene.
 Libralces gallicus came from the warm savannas of Pliocene Europe, with the best-preserved skeletons being found in southern France.
 L. gallicus was 1.25 times larger than the Alaskan moose in linear dimensions, making it nearly twice as massive.
 L. gallicus had many striking differences from its modern descendants.
 It had a longer, narrower snout and a less-developed nasal cavity, more resembling that of a modern deer, lacking any sign of the modern moose-snout.
 Its face resembled that of the modern wapiti.
 However, the rest of its skull structure, skeletal structure and teeth bore strong resemblance to those features that are unmistakable in modern moose, indicating a similar diet.
 Its antlers consisted of a horizontal bar 2.5 m long, with no tines, ending in small palmations.
 Its skull and neck structure suggest an animal that fought using high-speed impacts, much like the Dall sheep, rather than locking and twisting antlers the way modern moose combat.
 Their long legs and bone structure suggest an animal that was adapted to running at high speeds over rough terrain.